fountum/acit-2420-assignment-1/README.md

 ## Generating a DigitalOcean API token

 To allow `doctl` to access your DigitalOcean account, an API token must be generated.
-API tokens are string that authenticates programs to access the API of another program. (citation?)
+API tokens are string that authenticates programs to access the API of another program.

-1. Log in DigitalOcean and navigate to the [Application and API page](https://cloud.digitalocean.com/account/api/tokens)
+1. Log in to your DigitalOcean control panel and navigate to the [Application and API page](https://cloud.digitalocean.com/account/api/tokens)
 2. Click *Generate New Token*
-3. (SCREEN SHOT OF PAGE) Type in a name for the key.
-Then click *Full Access* under Scopes
+3. Type in a name for the token.
+Then click *Full Access* under Scopes.

-NOTE:
+>[!NOTE]
+> *Token scopes cannot be modified after creation*
-- Enabling Full Access with this key will allow programs with the APK token to perform create, read, update, and delete (CRUD) opertions.
-To restrict what is actions are possible, select a custom scope below. *Token scopes cannot be modifed after creation*(picture here, maybe explanation?)
+> Enabling *Full Access* with this key will allow programs with the API token to perform create, read, update, and delete (CRUD) opertions on your DigitalOcean.
+To restrict what is actions are possible, select *Custom Scope* instead of *Full Access*.
-- As a security measure, the token will be deleted after 90 days by default.
-This can be changed to less or more time, but it's recommended to have tokens expire for security purposes (citation?)
+> As a security measure, the token will be deleted after 90 days by default.
+This can be changed to less or more time, but it's recommended to have tokens expire for security purposes.

-4. Scroll to the bottom and click *Generate Token*
+4. Click *Generate Token* at the bottom of the page.
-(I assume it's done here but maybe more?)

-5. Copy and save the token in a file.
-*CAUTION: the token will only be shown to you once.*
+5. Copy the token and save it in a text file.
+The token will only be shown to you once, so don't skip this step.

+>[!WARNING]
+> Do not share this token with anyone.
+Posessing and API token will give them access to your DigitalOcean droplets.

+Once you've copied and saved your API token, you've completed this step.

 ## Adding your API token to doctl